 have completed.
 The specification spells this out in detail in what it

-calls the update-the-rendering
+calls the “update-the-rendering”

-of a browser.
+browser.
 The specification’s update-the-rendering steps are the

 JavaScript-observable things that have to happen before drawing